zacharygriffee/random-access-idb/readme.md

 - Uses [b4a](https://github.com/holepunchto/b4a) for buffer operations
 - Uses battle tested and fast [dexie.js](https://dexie.org/) for indexeddb management
 - Implements `del` and `truncate`, and removes empty chunks from database with these operations.
-- Extends with ras.purge to delete a file from the database table.
+- Extends with `purge` to delete a file from the database table.
 - Uses localStorage to store length to reduce slow indexeddb transactions

 ---